Saniabuh/Network-Design/README.md

 2^n=3

 Remember, you can not use a smaller number or equal to the required subnet needed but can use a higher number to accommodate the subnet required.
 We cannot use 2^0 =1 and 2^1=2 which are both less than 3, thus we can use 2^2=4 but we will tag it as 3.
-Without much explanation, lets get the calculation done.
+Without further explanation, lets get the calculation done.

 Basic Network: 192.168.2.0/24
 Subnet Mask: 255.255.255.0 --- Class C